Matt Ross (actor)

-Matthew Brandon Ross (born January 3, 1970) is an American actor, director, and screenwriter.
-He is best known for his roles as Gavin Belson in the HBO series Silicon Valley, Glenn Odekirk in The Aviator, and Luis Carruthers in American Psycho.
+Matthew Brandon Ross (born January 3, 1970) is an American actor and filmmaker.
+He is known for his roles as Alby Grant on the television series Big Love (2006–11) and Gavin Belson on Silicon Valley (2014–19), as well as his performances in the films The Last Days of Disco (1998), American Psycho (2000), and The Aviator (2004).
+He wrote and directed the 2016 comedy-drama film Captain Fantastic.

 Early life and education

-Ross was born in Greenwich, Connecticut, and raised in Eagle Point, Oregon.
+Ross was born on January 3, 1970 in Greenwich, Connecticut, and grew up in Eagle Point, Oregon.
 His parents divorced when he was young, and Ross was raised in what he described as "alternative living situations".
+These experiences partly inspired his 2016 film Captain Fantastic.
 His mother became interested in the Waldorf education philosophy and Ross spent time in England while his mother worked towards a teaching credential in Waldorf education.
-He earned a Bachelor of Fine Arts degree from the Juilliard School.
+He attended the Juilliard School.

 Career

 Ross garnered critical acclaim for his role as Alby Grant in the HBO series Big Love for five seasons.
 He also played Eddie Scott in the 2005 film Good Night, and Good Luck, for which he was nominated for a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
 In 2011 and 2015, he played Charles Montgomery in the first and fifth seasons of FX's anthology series American Horror Story.

-He wrote and directed the feature film Captain Fantastic, starring Viggo Mortensen, for which he won the Un Certain Regard Prize for Best Director at the 2016 Cannes Film Festival.
-Before that, Ross made seven short films, including The Language of Love, which premiered at the Sundance Film Festival.
 His feature film directorial debut, 28 Hotel Rooms, premiered at the Sundance Film Festival in 2012.
+Before that, Ross made seven short films, including The Language of Love, which premiered at a prior Sundance festival.
+Ross subsequently wrote and directed the feature film Captain Fantastic, starring Viggo Mortensen, for which he won the Un Certain Regard Prize for Best Director at the 2016 Cannes Film Festival.
+Mortensen's performance in the film earned multiple accolades, including an Academy Award nomination for Best Actor.